A List of the Top 10 Largest Live Streaming Events in History and How They Are Measured

 Many want to compare the popularity of live streaming events on the internet to viewership numbers of events on cable TV but are missing the point that you can’t compare the two from a quality of experience (QoE) standpoint.
 No matter where a viewer is in the country when watching an NFL game on pay TV or which pay TV provider they use, everyone gets the same video quality and experience.
 Broadcast TV has standards for video delivery, and the pay TV provider owns the hardware in the home.
 With pay TV, we all know what 720p or 1080p means and what it looks like.
 With streaming, no standards exist for video quality or type of streaming device, and users around the country all get a different level of video experience.
 One viewer on pay TV does not always have the same level of video experience as one viewer via a streaming service.

 Based on the numbers I have seen released, below is my list of the top ten largest live streaming events in the industry to date.
 Nearly all are tied to cricket matches, NFL Football, and League Of Legends gaming.
 Many gaming events are broadcast in over a dozen languages by multiple broadcasters across dozens of platforms.
 It’s not the same distribution as Amazon’s Thursday Night Football games, which are only available in US territories, or cricket matches that are only available on a single streaming platform, so that’s another variable to point out.
-I may have missed some numbers released, so please leave a comment on this LinkedIn post if you think another event should be added.
+I may have missed some numbers released, so please comment on this LinkedIn post if you think another event should be added.
 The comment must include a link to a release, blog post, or article with numbers to be considered.
 I will update this list as more events occur and more numbers are announced.

 - 59 Million: The cricket World Cup 2023 final match on November 19, 2023, hit a “concurrent viewers” peak of 59 million on the Disney+ Hotstar platform, according to Disney. (source)